mstksg/inCode/copy/entries/io-purity.md

 `main` will always **evaluate** to the exact same computation data structure.

-The runtime environment --- which is somethin that can be considered completely separate from the language, that is just passed the "football" of the computation data structure --- can then **execute** this evaluated computation, which will execute in [potentially unpredictable ways][halting], and will execute slightly differently every time because you have different inputs.
+The computer/processor --- which is given a binary representation of the IO data structure, and is completely separate from the language itself --- now **executes** this binary/compiled data structure.
+Its execution of this binary is, of course, [potentially unpredictable][halting].
+The instructions/binary that it follows will be the same every time.
+The result of those instructions will be different every time (as someone who has ever attempted to bake a cake can testify).

 [halting]: http://en.wikipedia.org/wiki/Halting_problem

-`main` is a function that returns/evaluates deterministically to a data structure representing a computaiton.
+`main` is a function that returns/evaluates deterministically to a data structure representing a computation.

 The computation that it represents is not necessarily deterministic.